huggingface/flux-fast/README.md

 pip install git+https://github.com/ROCm/aiter
 ```

-(For NVIDIA) To install flash attention v3, follow the instructions in https://github.com/Dao-AILab/flash-attention#flashattention-3-beta-release.
+(For AMD) Instead of flash attention v3, we use (AITER)[https://github.com/ROCm/aiter].
+It provides the required fp8 MHA kernels

 For hardware, we used a 96GB 700W H100 GPU and 192GB MI300X GPU.
 Some of the optimizations applied (BFloat16, torch.compile, Combining q,k,v projections, dynamic float8 quantization) are available on CPU as well.